Master of Divinity

-The Master of Divinity program strives to reflect the church’s vocation to bear witness to the grace of the triune God as shown in Jesus Christ, and continue Louisville Seminary’s long history of reaching across cultural, racial, and religious divides.
-In the MDiv program, deep learning occurs through classroom encounters, real-world engagement, and vocational practice and reflection, forming people for diverse kinds of ministry.
-Informed by the church’s heritage and global witness, students learn to interpret and proclaim the meaning of the Gospel, build and sustain congregations and other communities, nurture relationships grounded in love, and inspire and guide the broader church in seeking peace and justice through public ministry.
+The Master of Divinity (MDiv) degree program at Louisville Seminary bears witness to the grace of God as shown to us in Jesus Christ and continues Louisville Seminary's long history of reaching across cultural, racial, and religious divides.
+In the MDiv program, deep learning occurs through classroom and online encounters, real-world engagement, and vocational practice and reflection, forming people for diverse kinds of ministry.
+Informed by the church's heritage and global witness, students learn to interpret and proclaim the meaning of the gospel, build and sustain congregations, nonprofits, and other communities, nurture relationships grounded in love, and inspire and guide communities of faith in seeking peace and justice through public ministry.

-Courses for the Master of Divinity curriculum are organized in four distinct but interlocking frameworks that correlate with crucial roles in the practice of ministry:
+Courses for the MDiv curriculum are organized in four distinct but interlocking frameworks that correlate with crucial roles in the practice of ministry.

 Biblical Interpretation and Proclamation